BossFlea/autobrewer/README.md

 - optional glowstone functionality for some money back by npc selling
 - easy to build and easily extendable (1 block wide columns)

-<ins>Warning!</ins> Make sure you open every brewing stand before starting the autobrewer!
+<ins>Warning!</ins> Make sure to click every brewing stand before starting the autobrewer!
 Also obviously don't leave your island while the brewer is running